 Tick-and-flick: Acknowledgement marking such as the ‘tick-and-flick’ is not worth the time it takes and can instead be given verbally.
 Flicking through books and giving generic praise comments does not add to student progression, it instead takes up precious time, which you could instead save and apply to feedback that will benefit students, such as focused feedback.

-Start saving time today by downloading our free whole-class feedback template here.
+Start saving time today by downloading our free whole-class feedback template here, or download this blog as a PDF.